stevenpaalz/BigDuckHunter/README.md

 ## Technologies, Libraries, and APIs

--The Canvas API to render gameplay area
+- The Canvas API to render gameplay area
--webpack to bundle and transpile the source JavaScript code -npm to manage project dependencies
+- webpack to bundle and transpile the source JavaScript code
+- npm to manage project dependencies

 ## Implementation Timeline